urgent-challenge/urgent2025/_pages/rules.md

 bibliography: rules.bib
 ---

-1. When generating the training and validation datasets, **only** the speech, nosie, and room impulse response (RIR) corpora listed in the [`Data`](/urgent2025/data) tab shall be used to ensure a fair comparison and proper understanding of various SE approaches.
+1. When generating the training and validation datasets, **ONLY the speech, nosie, and room impulse response (RIR) corpora listed in the [`Data`](/urgent2025/data) tab shall be used to ensure a fair comparison** and proper understanding of various SE approaches.
-    * Note that the challenge has two tracks, where the track 2 has much larger data amount.
-If you are interested in a large-scale training, please consider participating in the track 2.
-    * The first month of the challenge will be a grace period when participants can propose additional public datasets to be included in the list.
+    * The first month of the challenge (until Dec.
+15) will be a grace period when participants can propose additional public datasets to be included in the list.
 We (organizers) will reply to the requests and may update the list.
 Updates will be recorded in the [`Notice`](/urgent2025/notice) tab.
     * Although the speech enhancement model should only be trained on the listed data, we allow the use of pre-trained foundation models such as [HuBERT](https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md), [WavLM](https://github.com/microsoft/unilm/blob/master/wavlm/README.md), [EnCodec](https://github.com/facebookresearch/encodec), [Llama](https://llama.meta.com/llama-downloads/), and so on as long as:
         * they are publicly available before the challenge begins
         * and they are explicitly mentioned in the submitted system description.
         * Note:
             * Their parameters can be fine-tuned on the listed data.
             * It is not allowed to fine-tune any model, be it pre-trained or not, on any extra data other than the listed data.<br/><br/>
+    * It is allowed to use a model trained on the "NeurIPS 2024 URGENT challenge" data, as those data are included in this challenge too.

-2. The test data should only be used for evaluation purposes.
-Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are not allowed for this challenge.
+2. The test data should only be used for evaluation purposes. **Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are NOT allowed for this challenge**.

 3. There is no constraint on the latency or causality of the developed system in this challenge.
 Any type of model can be used as long as they conform to the other rules as listed in this page.